 Depression is one of the most common mental disorders.
 The risk of developing a depressive disorder in the course of ones life is about 10-20%.

-Depressive disorders belong to the group of the so-called mood disorders (affective disorders), which includes the bipolar disorders, the cyclothymia and dysthymia.
+Depressive disorders belong to the group of the so-called mood disorders (affective disorders), which includes the bipolar disorders, the cyclothymic disorder (cyclothymia) and dysthymic disorder (dysthymia).
 There are several criteria by which one can distinguish the different types of mood disorders and depressive disorders.

 Major depressive disorder usually occurs in single or recurrent episodes.
 In approximately half of all patients the depression subsides at the end of the first depressive episode without therapeutic support.
 In the other half of those affected the symptoms may persist or recur, so that therapy may be required.